 In this post we’ll talk all about being pregnant with twins.
-Everything from the different types, complications all the way through delivery and after baby.
+Everything from the different types, complications, and all the way through delivery and after baby.
 You’ll learn tons about a twin pregnancy!

 Twins.
 Two.
 Double the fun.
 Whether your twin pregnancy is something you hoped for, or if it’s a big surprise (and maybe not even a happy surprise) twins are a lot to take in.
 You’ll get looks from strangers, with people wondering if they were natural or IVF.

 I think God gives us 9 months of pregnancy to let us sort out those feelings.
 Not everyone has feelings of joy with every pregnancy.
 And that, my friends, is OK.
-I just wanted to put that out there as I have friends coming to me feeling SO guilty over not overjoyed.
+I just wanted to put that out there as I have friends coming to me feeling SO guilty over not being overjoyed.
 Let this sink in.
 It’s going to be amazing.
-But it’s going to have to take a little getting used to.
-Life just might not beisn’t how you visioned it. 🙂
+But it’s going to take a little getting used to.
+Life just might not be how you visioned it. 🙂

 But first, let me introduce myself if we haven’t met before!

 Hi, I’m Hilary — many people know me as The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples. 🩺 This post is going to be rich with facts about twin pregnancy, it’s coming from me as a nurse since I just attended a webinar on multiple gestation.
 I also have a friend Katelyn who’s been pregnant with twins that has an awesome post about BEING the one pregnant with twins (which I haven’t).

 While you’re here, grab my hospital packing list:

 I also had my friend Katelyn on to talk about her delivery conundrum BEFORE she had her SECOND set of twins